mr-bt/manager.README/README.md

 ### All Hands
-Every 2-3 weeks everyone that reports to me directly or indirectly will be invited to an All Hands.
+Every month, everyone that reports to me directly or indirectly will be invited to an All Hands.
 The All Hands are for Ask me Anything (AKA AMAs), Show & Tell, Shout outs, team-wide context, spend some time together and anything else that makes sense to communicate.
 I expect everyone that reports directly to me to drive it.

 ### Get a hold on me
 I’m usually quite busy, but you’re my priority.
 That said you might have to chase me down.
 Some tips that can help you: